churichard/notabase/README.md

 It is inspired by note-taking apps such as [Typora](https://typora.io), [Notion](https://notion.so), and [Roam](https://roamresearch.com).

+**Notabase is currently in pre-alpha, and the main features are still being built out.**

 ## Principles

-Notabase has a few principles that differentiates it from other knowledge bases. **These are still a work-in-progress.**
+Notabase has a few principles that differentiates it from other knowledge bases. **These are a work-in-progress.**

 ### 1. Open-source.